 This delicious pepper grows wild and comes, therefore, exclusively from wild collections.
 The harvest is very complex and challenging.
 Because the plant is widely spread in the wild, the harvest is complicated.
 The collection is furthermore done manually by residents.

 How does this Nepalese pepper variety look like?

 They are small, dried berries that burst open in the middle when mature.
 They have a reddish-brown color.
 Many Nepalese pepper berries have a fruit stalk, and even some still have the black seeds inside.

 What does Timut Pepper taste like?

-Its taste is fruity, just like fresh citrus fruits (grapefruit and lemon), and therefore sometimes referred to, like a grapefruit or lemon pepper.
+Its taste is fruity, just like fresh citrus fruits (grapefruit and lemon), and therefore sometimes referred to as grapefruit or lemon pepper.
 It has a unique scent of lemons and is more aromatic than traditional Sichuan pepper.
-It is a bit spicy and leaves a slightly stunned sensation on the tongue, which is so typical of spices of the rhombus plants.
+It is a bit spicy and leaves a slightly stunned sensation on the tongue, which is typical of spices of the rhombus plants.

 How do I use Timut Pepper?

 Only the dried fruits are aromatic.
 Please remove the black seeds from the inside before use.
 They have no taste, but a sandy consistency.